Presidential Postdoctoral Fellowship 2025–2026: Fully Funded Research Opportunity

 Focus Areas / Fields of Study

-Sociology, Political Science, Psychology, Anthropology, Economics, and other related disciplines. - Humanities:
+Areas including: Sociology, Political Science, Psychology, Anthropology, Economics

 Financial Benefits

-Fellows selected for the 2025–2026 cycle will receive comprehensive financial support, which includes:
+Selected fellows in the 2025–2026 cycle will receive an extensive support package, which includes:

 - Annual Salary:

-Starting at approximately $66,737, with variations depending on field and experience. - Research and Travel Funds:
+Starting at approximately $66,737, adjusted based on discipline and experience level. - Research and Travel Funds:

-Up to $5,000 per year to support research-related expenses and travel for program-related activities. - Health Insurance:
+Up to $5,000 per annum to support scholarly research and travel to academic conferences or fellowship-related activities. - Health Insurance:

 Selection Process

-- The strength and feasibility of the proposed research project.
+- Feasibility and quality of the research proposal

 - Final Selection: